Skip to content

 The quick brown fox jumps over the lazy dog.

-The sentence itself is 45 of length, starting at index 0 and ending at index 44.
+The sentence itself is 45 characters long, starting at index 0 and ending at index 44.
 If you'd select the word 'fox', the range would be defined as 16:19, because it starts at index 16 and spans over three characters, thus ending on index 19.

 Note, we purposely decided against lines as measurement of selection positions.